thesis-php/amqp/README.md

 #### confirms

 There are notable changes here compared to other libraries.
-Instead of a callback api through which you could handle confirmations, you get a `Confirmation` object that can be waited on in non-blocking mode via `await`.
+Instead of a callback api through which you could handle confirmations, you get a `PublishConfirmation` object that can be waited on in non-blocking mode via `await`.

 ```php
 <?php